jason82autotech/Password-Generator/README.md

 Password Generator Pic.png

-Here is the link to the deployed application;
+Here is the link to the deployed application; https://jason82autotech.github.io/Password-Generator/

-Here is the link to the Github site with code;
+Here is the link to the Github site with code; https://github.com/jason82autotech/Password-Generator

-All work is my own with help from Google, W3Schools and MDN Docs.
+All work is my own with help a tutoring session, classmates, from Google, W3Schools and MDN Docs.